akhil27051999/AWS-3-Tier-Architecture/README.md

 ---

-## Project 3: Three-Tier Architecture with CloudFormation
+## Project 3: Deployment of Three-Tier Architecture with CloudFormation on AWS

 **Objective**: Deploy a scalable three-tier web architecture using Infrastructure as Code